cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 ## Installation

-First you must install cm-pi-burn.
-In a future version this will be done with
+First, you must install cm-pi-burn.
+In a future version, this will be done with

 ```bash
 $ pip install cloudmesh-cmburn
 ```

-However in the meanwhile you do it as follows:
+However, in the meanwhile, you do it as follows:

 ```bash
 $ mkdir cm